Aasthik17/ExpenseEase/README.md

 </p>

 ExpenseEase is a smart and intuitive mobile app designed to simplify personal expense management.
-Leveraging OCR technology, ExpenseEase allows users to track their expenses through bill scanning, manual entry, and gain insightful financial summaries — all in one seamless platform.
+Leveraging OCR technology, ExpenseEase allows users to track their expenses through bill scanning, manual entry, and gain insightful financial summaries, all in one seamless platform.

 ## ✨ Features
 - 📸 Bill Scanning with OCR (TesseractOCR-based): Automatically extract data from printed and handwritten bills.